Wear the art of individuality.

 Momoko

-Born in 1996, currently living in Shiga Prefecture.
-Has been a member of Yamanami Studio since 2015.
+Born in 1996, resides in Shiga Prefecture.
+Joined Yamanami Kobo in 2015.

 Artist: Takafumi Yamane